MileHacker Logo

 Shoulder Season March to May, September

-Fewer crowds compared to the high season mean a more relaxed experience and potentially lower prices for flights and lodging.
+Fewer crowds in comparison with the high season mean a more relaxed experience and potentially lower prices for flights and lodging.
 September, in particular, usually has pleasant temperatures.
 Spring (March-May) sees the town with lush greenery and slightly cooler temperatures than summer.
 Spring can be humid and foggy, potentially impacting scenic views.
 Rainfall also rises.
 September marks the tail end of cyclone season.

 Special Weather Considerations